-1 Log into the SYSTEST account as follows:
+1 Log in to the SYSTEST account as follows:

-Username: SYSTEST
+Username: SYSTEST Password:

-Password:

-Note: Because the SYSTEST and SYSTEST_CLIG accounts have privileges, unauthorized use of these accounts might compromise the security of your system.

-- Make sure no user programs are running or user volumes are mounted.
+- Note: Because the SYSTEST and SYSTEST_CLIG accounts have privileges, unauthorized use of these accounts might compromise the security of your system. - 2 Make sure no user programs are running and no user volumes are mounted.
 By design, UETP assumes and requests the exclusive use of system resources.
-Unpredictable results could occur if you ignore this restriction. - After you log in, check all devices to be sure that the following conditions exist: - All devices you want to test are powered up and are on line to the system. - Scratch disks are mounted and initialized. - Disks contain a directory named [SYSTEST] with OWNER UIC=[1,7].
+Unpredictable results could occur if you ignore this restriction. - 3 After you log in, check all devices to be sure that the following conditions exist: - All devices you want to test are powered up and are on line to the system. - Scratch disks are mounted and initialized. - Disks contain a directory named [SYSTEST] with OWNER UIC=[1,7].
 (You can create this directory with the DCL command CREATE/DIRECTORY.)

-9.1 Summary of UETP Operating Instructions
+Running UETP 9.1 Summary of UETP Operating Instructions